realm/unity-examples/tutorials/persistance-comparison-series/Sqlite/sqlite.md

 So, what does this statement mean?
 First we need to state what we want to do, which is `CREATE TABLE IF NOT EXISTS`, then we need to name this table, which will just be the same as the script we are working on right now: `HitCountTableSimple`.

 Last but not least we need to define how this new table is supposed to look like.
-This is done by naming all columns as a tuple, like `(id INTEGER PRIMARY KEY, hits INTEGER )`, with the column name (the `key`) being the first variable (`id` and `hits`), followed by the type (`INTEGER`) and any additional attributes like `PRIMARY KEY`.
+This is done by naming all columns as a tuple: `(id INTEGER PRIMARY KEY, hits INTEGER )`.
+The first one defines a column `id` of type `INTEGER` which is our `PRIMARY KEY`.
+The second one defines a column `hits` of type `INTEGER`.

 After assigning this statement as the `CommandText` we need to call `ExecuteReader()` (8) on `dbCommandCreateTable` to run it.